moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_store.md

 The warehouse bin is created based on the passed JSON object, which contains a representation of the new Storage Bin.
 The result is a JSON representation of the created Storage Bin.
 To create a new Storage Bin, it is necessary and sufficient to specify a non-empty `name` field in the passed object.
-Within the same warehouse, the names of the Cells must be unique.
+Within the same warehouse, the names of the bins must be unique.

 > Request to create a Storage Bin